-The accompanying financial statements are presented on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles (GAAP).
+The accompanying financial statements are presented on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (GAAP).

 Financial Statement Presentation

 Net assets and revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets and changes therein are classified as follows: